offby1/django-simple-deploy/docs/testing/e2e_tests.md

 End-to-end tests recreate the exact steps we expect users to take on their own system, ending in a live deployment to the platform that's being tested.

 Each test makes a copy of the sample project, runs the `deploy` command, and makes a full deployment.
 If you want to run these tests, you'll need an account on the platform you're testing against.
 The test will create an app under your account, and it should prompt you to destroy that app if the test runs successfully.
-If the test script fails, it may exit before destroying some deployed resources. **You should verify that the app and any related resources were actually destroyed, because these resources will almost certainly accrue charges on your account.**
+If the test script fails, it may exit before destroying some deployed resources. **You should verify that the app and any related resources were actually destroyed, because these resources will almost certainly accrue charges on your account.** (If you have any questions or concerns about this, see the section [Testing on Your Own Account](../../contributing/own_account).)

 E2e tests can take 3-10 minutes per deployment, and they almost always generate resources on a remote server that cost money if not destroyed properly.
 I have not set up an automated matrix of e2e tests like I have for integration tests.
 I don't want 3, 9, 27, etc full deployments accruing charges if something goes wrong!
 In practice, this has been fine.
 Integration tests cover things well enough for now that I haven't needed to test every full deployment path on every merge, or even every release.